tum-pbs/pbdl-book/physicalloss-discuss.md

 Thus, the physical soft constraints allow us to encode solutions to PDEs with the tools of NNs.
-An inherent drawback of this approach is that it yields single solutions, and that it does not combine with traditional numerical techniques well.
+An inherent drawback of this variant 2 is that it yields single solutions, and that it does not combine with traditional numerical techniques well.
 E.g., the learned representation is not suitable to be refined with a classical iterative solver such as the conjugate gradient method.